You’ve probably heard of stinging nettle tea — how about stinging nettle pesto? Japanese knotweed hummus?

 It’s the curse of land managers across the country.
 But what better vengeance than to make hummus out of this seriously invasive weed?
 Every bite helps improve the health of watersheds as well as a good source of antioxidants to reduce inflammation.

-Though we’re well into fall, dandelions can still be found.
+Dandelions are just beginning to spring up in yards, sidewalks and forests.
 Dandelion leaves, roots, and flowers are medicinal and edible.
 This recipe is essentially one for banana bread with dandelion petals mixed in.
 But your guests will nevertheless be impressed by your adventurous tastes!

 Blue Elderberry is a delicious and nutritious berry with antioxidant and antiviral properties enjoyed in jams or syrups.
 Give it a little time and it also makes a fine wine or mead.
 The shrubs grow on sunny forest-edges with moist soils and are common along stream banks.
 Berries are best harvested in late summer or early autumn.